GStreamer/gstreamer/docs/gst-validate-scenarios.md

 Each line in the `.scenario` file represent an action (you can also use `\ ` at the end of a line write a single action on multiple lines).
-Usually you should start you scenario with a `description` "config" action in order for the user to have more information about the scenario.
+Usually you should start you scenario with a `meta` structure in order for the user to have more information about the scenario.
 It can contain a `summary` field which is a string explaining what the scenario does and then several info fields about the scenario.
 You can find more info about it running: